safakamali/flask-react-withoutnode.js-env/readme.md

 It is not a suitable development environment for almost any medium project and is only for learning.
 It is hoped that by developing this it can be used.
 Changes and suggestions are welcome

-if you enjoy, please follow me on github
+if you enjoy, please follow me on GitHub